-Specifically referring to the Energyducation project, and continuing with the example described above, it is important to decide among the teacher team which is going to be the rubrics that define the degree of fulfillment of the learning outcomes (technical competencies) covered by the challenge itself.
+Specifically referring to the Energyducation project, and continuing with the example described above, it is important to decide among the teacher team which are going to be the rubrics that define the degree of fulfillment of the learning outcomes (technical competences) covered by the challenge itself.

-Assessment criteria 1 2 3 4 Learning outcome 1: Can define energy measurement parameters in the system He/she does not know which are the parameters (electrical energy in generation and consumption) to measure to analyze self-sufficiency and neither how to measure thermal efficiency rate for MVHR unit and ground-air heat exchanger 1 He does know which are the parameters to measure but is not able to identify where to measure them.
-2 He knows which are the parameters to measure and, even if not all the sensors are located, he knows where to locate them.
-3 He knows which the energy parameters to measure are and where to locate them with its sensors 4 Average: Learning outcome 2: Implementation of measurement sensors and grid analyzers (the mal/ elect ric) He has no idea about the kind of sensor to place into the installation 1 He knows what kind of sensor to place but is not able to accomplish the connection and register of data 2
+Assessment criteria 1 2 3 4 Learning Outcome-1.
+Is able to define energy measurement parameters in the system ■ He/She does not know which are 1 the parameters (electrical energy in generation and consumption) to measure to analyse self-sufficiency and neither how to measure thermal efficiency rate for MVHR unit and ground air heat exchanger. ■ He does know which are the 2 parameters to measure but is not able to identify where to measure them . ■ He knows which are the 3 parameters to measure and, even if not all the sensors are located, he knows where to locate them. ■ He knows which the energy parameters to measure are and where to locate them with its sensors .
+4 Average Learning Outcome-2.
+Implementation of measurement sensors and grid analysers (thermal/electric) ■ He has no idea about the kind of sensor to place into the installation 1 ■ He knows what kind of sensor to 2 Г place but is not able to accomplish the connection and register of data